 If you fall into this category, there are a number of considerations you should think about and some questions you will want to ask before placing an offer on a particular fixer-upper.

-Factors That Can Impact Your Renovation Cost and Timeline
+Factors That Impact Renovation Cost and Timelines

 Like most people embarking on a renovation of an entire home or apartment, you will want to understand what sort of timeline you should expect.
 No one looks forward to carrying the costs of two residences; in this environment, it is that much more important to understand the full scope of the undertaking.